Peruvian Inca Orchid

 Children and family: The Peruvian Inca Orchid rates 3/5 with children - acceptable but not exceptional.
 They do well with older children who understand how to interact respectfully with dogs.
 Close supervision with toddlers and young children is important, and teaching both the child and dog appropriate boundaries is essential.

-Grooming commitment: With grooming needs rated 4/5, the Peruvian Inca Orchid requires significant coat maintenance.
-Expect to invest time in daily or near-daily brushing, regular professional grooming sessions every 4–8 weeks, and ongoing attention to prevent matting and skin issues.
-Budget $60–71/month for grooming.
-This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers — though no dog is 100% hypoallergenic.
+Grooming commitment: Grooming needs are moderate at 3/5.
+The Peruvian Inca Orchid benefits from brushing 2–3 times per week and occasional professional grooming.
+Shedding is manageable with regular maintenance, and grooming costs average $51–85/month.
+This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers - though no dog is 100% hypoallergenic.

 Ownership Cost Summary